Riccorl/CNN-Venice-Boat/README.md

 ## Further improvements

 There are of course areas of improvements.
 The images are preprocessed and rescaled to a smaller size (128x128) to be fitted in the memory.
 With the new tensorflow's Dataset API, the images can be loaded into the memory and preprocessed in batches.
 This allows increasing the image size to prevent losing too much information.
-It's also interesting to try different types of CNN architectures both trained from the beginning and pre-trained.